xiGUAwanOU/tech-note/programming-languages/ruby/inheritance-hierarchy.md

 Module `A` is written as `A*` because it is actually not `A`, but another anonymous (singleton) class.

-This also happends when we are defining method for an object:
+This also happens when we are defining method for an object:

   ```console
 irb(main):001:0> class A